-It’s cloud time, the time when you start thinking of moving your data to the cloud.
-It’s never been that cheap and it’s never been that easy.
-You can get gigs of data for free, and you can sync your data to the cloud by a simply drag and drop action, and you can retrieve your data on any devices you get your hands on, even a smartphone from your pocket.
-But what about the security? and what about the privacy?
+It’s cloud time, the time when you start thinking of moving your data to the cloud because it’s never been that cheap and it’s never been that easy.
+You can get gigs of data for free, and you can sync your data to the cloud simply by an easy drag and drop action, and you can get access to any of your cloud data on any devices you get your hands on, even a smartphone from your pocket.
+But what about the security?
+And what about the privacy?
 How is my data protected once they are in the cloud?

-The truth of fact is that you never know.
+The truth of the fact is that you never know.
 Once the data is out of your hands to the cloud you lost control over it.
 The only way to protect yourself while still enjoying the awesome service is to encrypt your data before moving them to the cloud.
 But unfortunately, it’s not the option out of the box from pretty much all service providers at the moment.
-And that’s why you need to take close look on these 3 great encryption tools if you are very concern about your data but still want to take advantage of the modern cloud computing.
+And that’s why you need to take a close look at these 6 great encryption tools if you are very concern about your data but still want to make use of the modern cloud computing.

 Viivo, developed by PKWARE (the company who invented .ZIP back in 1986), is a free cloud file encryption service designed to make the encryption of data with ease.
-When I say “with ease”, I actually really mean it.
-If you know how to use Dropbox, you’ve already know how to use Viivo
+When I say “with ease,” I really mean it.
+If you know how to use Dropbox, you’ve already known how to use Viivo

-It is by far one of the best encryption solution on the market that also supports multiple platforms including most of the popular mobile operating systems.
-But the short part is that it only supports Dropbox but not the others.
+It is by far one of the best encryption solutions on the market that also supports multiple platforms including most of the popular mobile operating systems.
+Data secured with Viivo can be shared and stored in all major clouds, including Dropbox, Box, Google Drive and Microsoft OneDrive.
+What’s more is that it also works with private clouds.

 Check out our full review of Viivo here.